reglab/casehold/README.md

 ### Demo
 `demo.ipynb` provides examples of how to run the scripts to compute pretrain loss and finetune Legal-BERT/Custom Legal-BERT models on the legal benchmark tasks.
 These examples should be able to run on a GPU that has 16GB of RAM using the hyperparameters specified in the examples.

+See `demo.ipynb` for details on calculating domain specificity (DS) scores for tasks or task examples by taking the difference in pretrain loss on BERT (double) and Legal-BERT.
+DS score may be readily extended to estimate domain specificity of tasks in other domains using BERT (double) and existing pretrained models (e.g., [SciBERT](https://arxiv.org/abs/1903.10676)).

 ### Citation
 If you are using this work, please cite it as: